Asabeneh/10-days-of-git-and-github/readme.md

 ### 17. Pull

-If your team merge new features to the develop.
-Then you will be behind, now you need to make your project to current stage by pulling from develop
+If your team merges new features to the develop, then you will be behind, now you need to make your project to the current stage by pulling from develop

 ```shell
     git checkout yourbranch